 Polygon and Tezos, for their part, are considered energy-efficient and environmentally friendly blockchains — a big plus.

 NBA Top Shot is probably the most popular project powered by the PoS-based Flow blockchain.
-The platform, which showcases and sells NFT collectibles featuring famous basketball players, has made $961 million in sales to date.
+The platform, which showcases and sells NFT collectibles featuring famous basketball players, has made more than $1 billion in sales to date.

 If you are wondering which cryptos are Proof of Stake, some of the most successful ones include Cardano, Avalanche, Cosmos, Qtum, and Celo.

 Check out xtingles — an NFT marketplace for ASMR-tists based on the Flow blockchain

 The Delegated Proof of Stake algorithm can be considered an enhanced version of the Proof of Stake mechanism.